 tzselect, zdump and zic are public domain, open source utilities that are useful in working with the zoneinfo database.
-These utilities are provided with the Solaris and Linux operating systems; for the convenience of users on other operating systems, these utilities are provided along with the other zoneinfo database files.
+These utilities are provided with the Solaris and Linux operating systems.
+For convenience, these utilities are provided in the GemStone distribution, along with the other zoneinfo database files.